Family Advisory Council Newsletter: Fall 2025

 Tour de Canuck Place

-Canuck Place Mom and Canuck Place Connectors Lead, Mireille Larosa, will cycle across BC this September to raise funds for Canuck Place.
+Canuck Place Mom, Mireille Larosa, will cycle across BC this September to raise funds for Canuck Place.

 Mireille’s son, baby Charles, was diagnosed at seven months old with Alpers Syndrome, a rare and incurable mitochondrial disorder.
 The family received medical respite and end-of-life care at the Vancouver hospice, and in-home care in North Vancouver.

 Mireille took up cycling just two years ago, spending time in the Swiss Alps last summer preparing for the climbs she will face here at home.
-In September she is kicking off her cycling tour of BC to raise funds and showcase the province-wide exceptional care Canuck Place provides.
+On September 1, she is kicking off her cycling tour of BC to raise funds and showcase the province-wide exceptional care Canuck Place provides.

 Where love blooms